jsonlee-se/daily-discord-memes/README.md

 4. **Environment Variables**:
 Set the following environment variables in Modal:
-- `RAPIDAPI_KEY`: Your RapidAPI key for the memes API.
 - `DISCORD_BOT_TOKEN`: Your Discord bot token.
 - `CHANNEL_ID`: The ID of the Discord channel where memes will be posted.